MauriceGit/Partikel_accelleration_on_GPU/README.md

 - A graphics card supporting OpenGL version 4.3 (For the compute-shader!).

-- Unix-Libraries: xorg-dev, freeglut3-dev and mesa-common-dev
+- Unix-Libraries: xorg-dev and mesa-common-dev

-- Also you need GLEW (I don't know, which library that was again...) and GLFW (Window-Manager)
+- Also you need GLEW (The OpenGL Extension Wrangler Library) and GLFW (Window-Manager).

 You can get GLFW here. [http://www.glfw.org/](http://www.glfw.org/).